 Stories unite us, in ways we cannot imagine

-Stories are the one universal language that unites us all, across cultures, geographies and demographies, stories are the one constant that we all remember fondly.
+Stories are the one universal language that unites us all, across cultures, geographies and demographics, stories are the one constant that we all remember fondly.
 We understand the story of the hero, the story of an underdog, we feel strongly and positively when they overcome their odds to become better, we feel uplifted when we hear a powerfully crafted story.
-Sharing a story brings people together, and makes the most diverse group of people achieve a sense of commanlity and togetherness as a community.
+Sharing a story brings people together, and makes the most diverse group of people achieve a sense of commonality and togetherness as a community.

 Stories inspire and drive us to be better, to do better